 Unveiled in November 2017, “Tesla Semi” is Tesla Motors’ electric class 8 semi-truck that comes with its self-driving technology, “Tesla Autopilot.”
 The autopilot feature is equipped with automatic emergency braking, lane keeping alerts, lane departure warnings, and event recording, with SAE Level 2 automation.
 Tesla Semi marked its first test delivery in March 2018, transporting battery packs from the Gigafactory to the company’s car factory, both in Nevada, covering around 240 miles each way.

-The production release of the truck has been pushed back to 2022 from 2019.
-The delay came amid the company’s attempt to develop its own battery cells at scale for the trucks.
+The company pushed back mass production of the truck to 2023 from 2019 but started limited production in December 2021.
+The delay came amid the company’s attempt to develop its own battery cells at scale for the trucks, and other supply chain shortages.
 The truck models are expected to be priced at USD 150,000 (300-mile range model) and USD 180,000 (500-mile range model).
-Tesla has secured preorders for the truck from companies including Pride Group Enterprises (for 150 trucks; November 2020), Walmart (for 130 trucks; September 2020), and Pepsi (for 100 trucks; December 2017).
+Tesla has secured preorders for the truck from companies including Karat Packaging (for 10 trucks; December 2021), MHX Leasing (for 10 Trucks; April 2021), Pride Group Enterprises (for 150 trucks; November 2020), Walmart Canada (for 130 trucks; September 2020), and Pepsi (for 100 trucks; December 2017).
 It was reported in February 2021 that at least two units had been spotted being transported in Sacramento, California, the first appearance since the launch in 2018.